AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Experiments

 We also observe that AdaSD achieves lower speedup than AssistedGen with Qwen 2.5.
 To investigate this, we analyze the number of generated and accepted tokens, as well as the corresponding acceptance rates.
 As Table~\ref{tab:qwen_analysis} shows, both the average lengths of generated and accepted tokens in AdaSD are longer than those in AssistedGen.
 Although AssistedGen produces shorter sequence per speculative decoding step, it can still generate sufficiently long sequences while maintaining a high acceptance rate.
 This results from its design objective, which jointly maximizes generation efficiency and the acceptance rate.
 While AssistedGen occasionally adopts a conservative strategy that underestimates the candidate sequence length, it terminates generation at an appropriate point without excessive token generation, thus minimizing the draft model's inference overhead.

-In contrast, AdaSD’s generation threshold relies on the uncertainty of tokens produced by the draft model.
-Consequently, this can lead to relatively more number of candidate tokens, which increases both generation and verification overhead, and the likelihood of tokens being rejected as well.
-This explains why AssistedGen outperforms AdaSD in the Qwen 2.5 experiments.
-These findings suggest that AdaSD's efficiency could be further improved by incorporating more precise generation and acceptance-aware control mechanisms.
+In contrast, AdaSD's generation threshold relies on the uncertainty of tokens produced by the draft model.
+Therefore, this can lead to relatively more candidate tokens and the likelihood of tokens being rejected, which increases both generation and verification overhead.
+This explains why AssistedGen outperforms AdaSD with Qwen.

+We further investigate whether combining the strategies of AdaSD and AssistedGen can improve decoding efficiency for Qwen.
+As shown in Table~\ref{tab:qwen_analysis}, the hybrid approach achieves the best performance across all tasks.
+On GSM8K, the speedup increases from 1.287 (AssistedGen) and 1.257 (AdaSD) to 1.307 with the hybrid approach.
+Similarly, the speedup improves from 1.282 and 1.250 to 1.286 on HumanEval, and from 1.088 and 1.091 to 1.134 on MMLU.
+These results indicate that AdaSD’s adaptive verification and AssistedGen’s generation-length control mechanism are complementary, and their combination enables further improvements in speculative decoding efficiency.